EDUCATION

 TWO-WAY LEARNING

-Culture College provides unique tailored educational opportunities for students, teachers, professionals, and executives to learn together through a culturally responsive platform in direct partnership with First Nations Australians from Northeast Arnhem Land, New South Wales, and Victoria.
+Culture College provides unique tailored educational opportunities for students, teachers, professionals, and executives to learn together through a culturally responsive platform in direct partnership with First Nations Australians.

-Our curriculum framework is founded on the Yolŋu worldview of Dalatj Manapanmirri – Yolŋu and Balanda coming together to find balance.
+Our curriculum framework is founded on the Yolŋu worldview of Djambatj Manapanmirri – Yolŋu and Balanda coming together to find balance.

 OUR PROGRAMS